Airflow in Lineage

 dbt + Snowflake

-If you use Airflow to invoke dbt for your Snowflake transformations, you can leverage dbt to automatically tag the queries by adding a macro to the dbt project.
+If you use Airflow to invoke dbt Core for your Snowflake transformations, you can leverage dbt to automatically tag the queries by adding a macro to the dbt project.
 For more information, check the dbt Snowflake Query Tags documentation.

 An example dbt macro might look like: